bcosca/fatfree/readme.md

 Fat-Free Framework makes it easy to build entire Web sites in a jiffy.
 With the same power and brevity as modern Javascript toolkits and libraries, F3 helps you write better-looking and more reliable PHP programs.
 One glance at your PHP source code and anyone will find it easy to understand, how much you can accomplish in so few lines of code, and how powerful the results are.

 F3 is one of the best documented frameworks around.
 Learning it costs next to nothing.
-No truck load of configuration options.
-No strict set of difficult-to-navigate directory structures and obtrusive programming steps just to display your first 'Hello, World' in your browser.
+No strict set of difficult-to-navigate directory structures and obtrusive programming steps.
+No truck load of configuration options just to display `'Hello, World'` in your browser.
 Fat-Free gives you a lot of freedom - and style - to get more work done with ease and in less time.

 F3's declarative approach to programming makes it easy for novices and experts alike to understand PHP code.
 If you're familiar with the programming language Ruby, you'll notice the resemblance between Fat-Free and Sinatra micro-framework because they both employ a simple Domain-Specific Language for ReSTful Web services.
-But unlike Sinatra and its PHP incarnations (Fitzgerald, Limonade, Glue - to name a few), Fat-Free goes beyond just handling routes and controllers (in Model-View-Controller parlance).
+But unlike Sinatra and its PHP incarnations (Fitzgerald, Limonade, Glue - to name a few), Fat-Free goes beyond just handling routes and requests.
 Views can be in any form, such as plain text, HTML, XML or an e-mail message.
 The framework comes with a fast and easy-to-use template engine.
 F3 also works seamlessly with other template engines, including Twig, Smarty, and PHP itself.
 Models communicate with F3's data mappers and the SQL helper for more complex interactions with various database engines.
 Other plug-ins extend the base functionality even more.
 It's a total Web development framework - with a lot of muscle!

 ### Enough Said - See For Yourself